-- The ultimate rate of price inflation (CPI-W) was lowered. - The ultimate average real-wage differential was decreased.
-Most of this decrease is due to the repeal of the ACA excise tax, the effect of which is accounted for in the "Changes in Law or Policy" section. - The ultimate age-sex adjusted unemployment rate was reduced, and long-term labor force participation rates were reduced by age and sex such that projected employment rates remained essentially unchanged. - The ultimate real interest rate was lowered.
+- The ultimate rate of price inflation (CPI for Urban Wage Earners and Clerical Workers) was lowered. - The ultimate average real-wage differential was decreased.
+Most of this decrease is due to the repeal of the PPACA excise tax, the effect of which is accounted for in the "Changes in Law or Policy" section. - The ultimate age-sex adjusted unemployment rate was reduced, and long-term labor force participation rates were reduced by age and sex such that projected employment rates remained essentially unchanged. - The ultimate real interest rate was lowered.